RaeEE454/RaeEE454/README.md

 - 👋 Hi, I’m @RaeEE454
-- 👀 I’m interested in becoming a web developer, specificallyy front-end.
+- 👀 I’m interested in becoming a web developer, specifically front-end.
 I have just started studying and I'm ready to learn!
 - 🌱 I’m currently learning HTML, CSS, and Javascript.
 - 📫 How to reach me... this is the best place!